The Massive Flat Space Limit of Cosmological Correlators: Acknowledgements

 \section{Acknowledgements}

+SJ acknowledges the use of ChatGPT‑4o, particularly for (1) significant rewrites/reformulation of nearly all sentences (including enhancements to the scientific presentations), some of which were iterative, (2) iterative development and reformulation of several paragraphs particularly in the abstract and introduction, and (3) adding/editing domain-specific phrasings.
+The core scientific content belongs solely to the authors.
+The authors have reviewed and take full responsibility for the published version.
 We thank Chandramouli Chowdhury, Paolo Creminelli, Claudia de Rham, Carlos Duaso Pueyo, Viola Gattus, Shota Komatsu, Arthur Lipstein, Scott Melville, Enrico Pajer, Zhehan Qin, Luca Santoni, Kostas Skenderis, David Stefanyszyn, Massimo Taronna, Andrew Tolley, Xi Tong, Toby Wiseman and Yuhang Zhu for stimulating discussions.
 SJ would like to thank Sébastien Renaux-Petel and Denis Werth for earlier collaborations on related topics.
 SJ would also like to thank the Astroparticle and Cosmology laboratory (APC) in Paris for its hospitality when parts of this work was under progress.
 SC would like to thank the theory group at CERN where part of this work took place.
 The work of SJ is supported by a Simons Investigator award 690508.
 SC is supported in part by the SSTFC Consolidated Grants ST/T000791/1 and ST/X000575/1 and by a Simons Investigator award 690508.